xuanyshi/llm-evidence-triangulation/README.md

 We welcome feedback, bug reports, and feature requests.
 Please open an issue or submit a pull request to improve any part of this pipeline, from data ingestion to triangulation scoring.

+---

-References
+## References

-	1. Lawlor, D. A., Tilling, K., & Davey Smith, G. (2016).
-Triangulation in aetiological epidemiology.
-International Journal of Epidemiology, 45(6), 1866–1886.
+1. Lawlor, D. A., Tilling, K., & Davey Smith, G. (2016). *Triangulation in aetiological epidemiology.* International Journal of Epidemiology, 45(6), 1866–1886.
-	2. Munafò, M. R., & Davey Smith, G. (2018).
-Robust research needs many lines of evidence.
-Nature, 553, 399–401.
+2. Munafò, M. R., & Davey Smith, G. (2018). *Robust research needs many lines of evidence.* Nature, 553, 399–401.
 3. Other references on knowledge extraction, large language models, and evidence synthesis as cited in the paper.